Samsung 990 Pro vs 990 EVO: Which One to Choose?

 PCMark 10 Scores

-PCMark 10 Storage benchmark tool takes the SSDs through real-world tasks like browsing, video editing, file copying, etc. There are two types of tests you can run on PCMark 10.
+The PCMark 10 Storage benchmark tool tests SSDs through real-world tasks, including browsing, video editing, and file copying.
+There are two types of tests you can run on PCMark 10.
 A Full Test and a Quick Test.
-In a full test, the results have been compared below, writes around 204GB of data to the drive in total.
+In a full test, the results have been compared below.
+Writes around 204GB of data to the drive in total.
 When the results come, you get the PCMark 10 score, bandwidth (in MB/s), and latency in microseconds.
 Higher scores and bandwidth while a lower latency is better.
 Let’s see what we get when we compare these scores from 990 Pro and 990 EVO.

 So, the difference is really big when we look at the PCMark 10 scores as a benchmark to check the real-world performance of your drive.